THE UNITED STATES AND THE HONG KONG SPECIAL ADMINISTRATIVE REGION

 - As one of the world's major financial centres, banking is the lynchpin of Hong Kong's financial activities in which US financial institutions play an active part.
 This is reflected by the number of US financial institutions operating in Hong Kong.
 As at end-2016, nine out of the 156 licensed banks, and five out of the 22 restricted licence banks and one out of 54 local representative offices in Hong Kong were owned by US interests.
-The total assets of and customer deposits with US banks and deposit-taking companies was around US$131 billion and US$62 billion respectively, representing around 5% and 5% of the total of Hong Kong's banking sector.
+The total assets of and customer deposits with US banks and deposit‑taking companies were around US$139 billion and US$68 billion respectively, representing around 5% and 4% of the total of Hong Kong's banking sector.

 - US banks in Hong Kong include Bank of America, Cathay Bank, Citibank, East West Bank, JPMorgan Chase Bank, State Street Bank and Trust Company, The Bank of New York Mellon, and Wells Fargo Bank.
 Goldman Sachs has recently been authorised to establish a restricted licence bank incorporated in Hong Kong.

 - In the insurance sector, US companies rank 2nd in number among foreign insurers operating in Hong Kong.
 Of the 160 insurance companies authorised in Hong Kong, 11 are US companies.
 Another 13 are known to be controlled by US interests.

 - US insurers in Hong Kong include members of the American International Group, Chubb Group, the MassMutual Financial Group and the MetLife Group.